Dean and Robert Lee Sutherland Chair in Mental Health and Social Policy

 Zayas is the author of Latinas Attempting Suicide: When Cultures, Families, and Daughters Collide (Oxford, 2011), which is based on his decades of clinical and research experience with Hispanic families and children.
 He is regularly sought out to speak to professional and lay audiences on this topic and is frequently cited in the news media.

 He is also the author of Forgotten Citizens: Deportation, Children, and the Making of American Exiles and Orphans (Oxford, 2015), a book about the plight of U.S.-born children of unauthorized immigrants who live under the constant threat of deportation or have been deported.
-Forgotten Citizens received the 2016 Book Award Honorable Mention by the Society for Social Work and Research book award committee.
+Forgotten Citizens received the 2016 Book Award Honorable Mention by the Society for Social Work and Research book award committee, and was runner up for the 2016 Hamilton Book Award.

 In 1993, Zayas was honored by the American Family Therapy Academy with the “Economic and Cultural Diversity Award” for his work with AIDS orphans and their families.
 In 2007, he was given the Distinguished Faculty Award at Washington University in St. Louis.